I’m sure you are aware of the many health benefits attributed to meditation.

 And following these the participants had to apply themselves to specific creative tasks.
 The different meditation types showed variation between divergent thinking (where lots of new ideas are formed), and convergent thinking (which focuses on a single solution).

-The study showed that meditation can, not only produce long-term lasting changes in those who do it, but also that it is very different from simply relaxation (I mentioned this in last week’s piece).
+The study showed that meditation can not only produce long-term lasting changes in those who do it, but also that it is very different from simply relaxing (I mentioned this in last week’s piece).
 It further demonstrated that while not all meditation is the same, ALL meditation produces positive and beneficial results.
 This is also known as the Dutch experiment.

 We all know how important emotional health is, in fact I would argue that if we get that right then our physical well-being will not be far at its heels.
 Some very exciting recent research has come out of the University of Utah, where they set about testing emotional well-being as a result of mindfulness meditation.
 Now I understand that this is harder to quantify than, say, the reduction in a tumour, but this is exactly what this study seems to have done, with measurable results too!
 What they did was have a group of people ranging between ages 20 and 45 answer questions periodically throughout the day about their feelings, mood, etc., while at the same time wearing a device which monitored cardiac activity.
 All round the results look very promising indeed.